 - 1. The Designated Persons;

 - 2. Each of the Manager's directors;

 - 3. Head of Compliance;

 - 4. Risk Officer;

 - 5. Head of Anti-Money Laundering and Counter Terrorist Financing Compliance

 - 6. Money Laundering Reporting Officer;

 - 7. Chief Executive Officer;

-- 8. Chief Operating Officer; and
+- 8. Chief Operating Officer;

+- 9. Chief Information Officer;

-- 9. All members of the investment committee.
+- 10. All members of the Investment Committee;

-- 10. All members of the risk committee and
+- 11. All members of the Risk Committee and

-- 11. All members of the valuation committee.
+- 12. All members of the Valuation Committee.